DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 The quarantine mode is designed to isolate *non-deterministic* tests (that is, tests that sometimes pass and fail without any apparent reason) from the rest of the test base (*healthy* tests).

+When the quarantine mode is enabled, tests run according to the following logic:

+1. A test runs at the first time.
+If it passes, TestCafe proceeds to the next test.
+If the test fails, it enters the quarantine mode.
+2. The test runs over and over until it shows the same result (passed or failed) three times in total.
-In this mode, a failed test is executed several times.
-The test result depends on the outcome (passed or failed) that occurs most often.
-That is, if the test fails on most attempts, the result is failed.
-If the test result differs between test runs, the test is marked as unstable.
+3. The result shown most often (i.e., three times) is recorded as the test result.
+4. If the test result differs between test runs, the test is marked as unstable.

+> When you decide whether to enable quarantine mode on your test machine, consider possible performance degradation because of failed tests being executed three to five times.

 See Martin Fowler's [Eradicating Non-Determinism in Tests](http://martinfowler.com/articles/nonDeterminism.html) article for more information about non-deterministic tests.